awsdocs/aws-datasync-user-guide/doc_source/API_SmbMountOptions.md

 # SmbMountOptions<a name="API_SmbMountOptions"></a>

-Represents the mount options that are available for DataSync to access an SMB location\.
+Specifies how DataSync can access a location using the SMB protocol\.

 ## Contents<a name="API_SmbMountOptions_Contents"></a>

  ** Version **   <a name="DataSync-Type-SmbMountOptions-Version"></a>
-The specific SMB version that you want DataSync to use to mount your SMB share\.
-If you don't specify a version, DataSync defaults to `AUTOMATIC`\.
-That is, DataSync automatically selects a version based on negotiation with the SMB server\.
+Specifies the SMB version that you want DataSync to use when mounting your SMB share\.
+If you don't specify a version, DataSync defaults to `AUTOMATIC` and chooses a version based on negotiation with the SMB server\.
 Type: String
 Valid Values:` AUTOMATIC | SMB2 | SMB3`
 Required: No